zachspiel/ChoreTrackerApp/D2-Requirements.md

  ![Image of Calendar](https://github.com/zachspiel/ChoreTrackerApp/blob/Resource-branch/Image%20Resources/Calendar%20Monthly%20View.png)

-Use case: Creating a group
+**Use case: Creating a group**

 Actor: Household member  (admin)

-Description: The memeber is preparing a group with standard household members.
+Description: The member is preparing a group with standard household members.

-Preconditions: The memeber has purchased the app.
+Preconditions: The member has purchased the app.

-Post-conditon: The member has successfully made the group and sent out invites.
+Post-condition: The member has successfully made the group and sent out invites.

 Main Flow:

-The user has filled out all their loggin information.
+The user has filled out all their login information.

-The system successfulling allows them to enter their account.
+The system successfully allows them to enter their account.

 The user clicks on creating a new group icon, creating a new group.